North Shore Neighbourhoods

 Walkability on the East side is highly localized.

-• Analyst Note: "The highest 'community watch' feel on the North Shore.
-You buy here for the neighborhood culture and the land size.
-However, you sacrifice pedestrian access to retail—this is a heavily car-dependent pocket."
+"The highest 'community watch' feel on the North Shore.
+You buy here for the neighbourhood culture and the land size.
+However, you sacrifice pedestrian access to retail, this is a heavily car-dependent pocket."

 School Catchments

-The Seymour corridor is anchored by the Windsor family of schools, a massive driver of property values and neighborhood stability in the area.
+The Seymour corridor is anchored by the Windsor family of schools, a massive driver of property values and neighbourhood stability in the area.

-• Blueridge Elementary & Seymour Heights Elementary: Classic neighborhood schools embedded directly in the community.
+Blueridge Elementary & Seymour Heights Elementary — Classic neighbourhood schools embedded directly in the community.

-Analyst Note: The Windsor Premium Because Windsor Secondary offers specialized academies and French Immersion, families often buy into this catchment specifically for the school and hold the asset for the full 5-year high school cycle, resulting in very low neighborhood turnover.
+Because Windsor Secondary offers specialized academies and French Immersion, families often buy into this catchment specifically for the school and hold the asset for the full 5-year high school cycle, resulting in very low neighbourhood turnover.

 Always verify specific addresses using the NVSD44 School Locator.